Is your presentation a snoozefest? How to make it more engaging

 - Tell your audience what’s at stake for them.

 Of course, not everyone is comfortable engaging with an audience in these says.
 You may wish to brush up on your presentation skills.
-Consider attending a public speaking seminar or taking a class on the subject if you need help.
+Consider 1:1 coaching or group public speaking lessons to help refine your skills and improve your confidence on stage.

 Keep It simple